luizbgomide/sovereign/rules.md

 ### Mortal Injury and Stabalization

-When a Delver is reduced to zero HP by a lethal attack, they are Mortally Injured.
+When a Delver is reduced to zero HP from taking [damage](#damage), they are Mortally Injured.
 They will die at the end of the sixth round after their incapacitation unless stabilized by an ally or some special ability.
 A Mortally Injured character is helpless, takes no actions, and does nothing useful.

-Stabilizing an ally is a Main Action that requires a DEX/Heal or INT/Heal skill check with a DC of 8 plus the number of full Rounds since the target fell.
+Stabilizing an ally is a [Main Action](/combat#main-action) that requires a DEX/Heal or INT/Heal skill check with a DC of 8 plus the number of full Rounds since the target fell.
 If the medic lacks a [healer’s kit](/equipment#healers-kit), this difficulty is increased by 2.
-Only one ally can try to stabilize a victim per round, though others can attempt to aid their check (via a group check).
+Only one ally can try to stabilize a victim per round, though others can attempt to aid their check (via a [group check](#group-checks)).
 Attempts may be retried each round for as long as hope lasts.

 Once stabilized, the victim remains incapacitated for one Turn before recovering with 1 HP and the [Frail](#frail) condition.